heavenstime/gSmooth/README.md

 # gaussSmooth (gSmooth)
 The programs are licenced by GPL v3.

+## File for the explanation of the algorithm.
+* gaussSmooth.pdf

 ## A mex function for Gaussian smoothing (with x and y-directional differential and LOG)
 It works only by the function.